ros-controls/roadmap/design_drafts/mode_switching_and_conflict_check.md

 The time response, frequency range and stability margin depends heavily of the underlying power electronics and the gains of the control loop.
 In simulation those two schemes can be simulated by a PID sending a joint torque which is closer to what one will obtain on the real robot.

-But simulation can be used to check various level of reality.
-At first when one wants to check geometrical consistency, and not the underlying subsystem of the actuator, the desired position can be set as a constraint in the simulation algorithm.
+Simulation can be used to check various level of reality.
+At first, when one wants to check geometrical consistency and not the underlying subsystem of the actuator, the desired position can be set as a constraint in the simulation algorithm.
 Then the PID simulation is irrelevant.
 Right now there is no way to make the difference between such two control modes.

 The same is true for robot using a joint torque measurement to perform torque control.